mbraak/django-mptt-admin/README.md

 * Issue 82: make admin views easily extendable (thanks to Vsevolod Novikov)
 * Issue 93: flat styling
 * Issue 95: update jqtree to 1.3.0
+* Issue 96: cannot move to the top of the tree

 **0.3.0** (august 21 2015)